 The task of wresting leadership from the reformists as "representatives" of the democratic aspirations of the masses is thus crucial for revolutionary Marxists.
 Obviously, programmatic clarification and propaganda, especially the struggle against reformist and parliamentary illusions, important as they are, are insufficient to achieve this objective.
 The masses learn through their practical daily experience; hence the importance of going through this daily experience with them and drawing the correct lessons from it.

-As the class struggle sharpens, the workers will increasingly challenge the authority and prerogatives of the ruling class on all levels.
-The workers themselves, through their own organisations - from union and factory committees and organs for workers' control, to workers' councils (soviets) - will begin to assert more and more economic and political decision-making authority, and thereby they will gain confidence in their power to overthrow the bourgeois state.
-In this same process, in order to carry out their struggles more effectively, with the broadest mass involvement, the workers will see the need for the most democratic forms of organisation.

-Through this experience of struggle and participation in their own democratically run organisations, the masses will experience more freedom of action and more liberty in the broadest sense of the word than they ever exercised in the institutional framework of bourgeois parliamentary democracy.
+As the class struggle sharpens, the reformist leaders, who trumpet the alleged benefits of the bourgeois parliamentary system, will sound less and less convincing, and the workers will increasingly challenge the authority and prerogatives of the ruling class on all levels.
+The workers themselves, through their own organizations-from union and factory committees and organs for workers control, to workers councils (Soviets)-will begin to assert more and more economic and political decision-making authority, and thereby they will gain confidence in their power to overthrow the bourgeois state.
+In this same process, in order to carry out their struggles more effectively, with the broadest mass involvement, the workers will see the need for the most democratic forms of organization.
+Through this experience of struggle and participation in their own democratically run organizations, the masses will experience more freedom of action and more liberty in the broadest sense of the word than they ever exercised under bourgeois parliamentary democracy.
+They will thus learn the irreplaceable value of proletarian democracy.
 This is an indispensable link in the chain of events leading from capitalist rule to the conquest of power by the proletariat.
-It will also be a vital experience to draw upon in establishing the democratic norms of the workers state.
-Self-organisation of the proletariat in the course of the class struggle - from democratic strikers' assemblies and democratically elected strike committees to a generalised system of dual power - therefore is the best school of proletarian democracy under the dictatorship of the proletariat.
+It will also be a vital experience to draw upon in establishing the democratic norms of the workers' state.
+Self-organization of the proletariat in the course of the class struggle-from democratic strikers assemblies and democratically elected strike committees to a generalized system of dual power-therefore is the best school of proletarian democracy under the dictator ship of the proletariat.

-IV.
-One-party and multi-party systems
+4. One-Party and Multi-Party System

-Without full freedom to organise political groups, tendencies, and parties, no full flowering of democratic rights and freedoms for the toiling masses is possible under the dictatorship of the proletariat.
+Without full freedom to organize political groups, tendencies, and parties, no full flowering of democratic rights and freedoms for the toiling masses is possible under the dictatorship of the proletariat.
 By their free vote, the workers and poor peasants indicate themselves what parties they want to be part of the soviet system.
-In that sense, the freedom of organisation of different groups, tendencies, and parties is a precondition for the exercise of political power by the working class.
-"The democratisation of the soviets is impossible without legalisation of soviet parties."
+In that sense, the freedom of organization of different groups, tendencies, and parties recognized by the workers themselves as soviet parties through the election of their members to the Soviets is a precondition for the exercise of political power by the working class.
+"The democratization of the Soviets is impossible without legalization of soviet parties."
 (Transitional Programme of the Fourth International.)
-Without such freedom, unrestrained by ideological restrictions, there can be no genuine, democratically elected workers' councils, nor the exercise of real power by such workers' councils.
+Without such freedom, unrestrained by ideological re strictions, there can be no genuine, democratically elected workers councils, nor the exercise of real power by such workers councils.

-Restrictions of that freedom would not be restrictions of the political rights of the class enemy but restrictions of the political rights of the proletariat.
-That freedom is likewise a precondition for the working class collectively as a class arriving at a common or at least a majority viewpoint on the innumerable problems of tactics, strategy, and even theory (programme) that are involved in the titanic task of building a classless society under the leadership of the traditionally oppressed, exploited, and downtrodden masses.
-Unless there is freedom to organise political groups, tendencies, and parties, there can be no real socialist democracy.
+Thus restrictions of that freedom are not restrictions of the political rights of the class enemy but restrictions of the political 213 rights of the proletariat.
+That freedom is likewise a precondition for the working class collectively as a class arriving at a common or at least a majority viewpoint on the innumerable problems of tactics, strategy, and even theory (program) that are involved in the titanic task of building a classless society under the leadership of the traditionally oppressed, exploited, and downtrodden masses.
+Unless there is freedom to organize political groups, tendencies, and parties, there can be no real socialist democracy.